-The opinons expressed on this blog and in the comments do not necessarily reflect the opinions of those who set up or administer the blog, therefore liability for opinons expressed falls on the person who expressed their opinion.
+The opinons expressed on this blog and in the comments do not necessarily reflect the opinion of the blog owner.
+Tahlia Newland accepts no liability for the opinions expressed in the comments or articles.

 Commenting Guidelines & Moderation

-We do not hold comments for moderation before publication, so comments do not necessarily reflect the moderators opinons.
-However, this is a private blog, so the owners have a right to maintain a positive atmosphere and remove comments that don’t abide by the guidelines.
+We do not hold comments for moderation before publication.
+However, the owner has a right to maintain a positive atmosphere and remove comments that don’t abide by the guidelines.

 - harsh speech